Skip to main content

 Henley-Greenshoots-Logo.jpg?mtime=20190603154910#asset:116506

-Greenshoots is targeted at businesses recently launched by students and graduates of the University of Reading, including the Henley Business School.
+Greenshoots is targeted at businesses recently launched by students and graduates of the University of Reading and Henley Business School.
 Particular interest is sought from businesses that have occupied either the Henley Start-Up Business Incubator or the Entrepreneurship Hub and those who have previously participated in the IDEAFEST Student Business Idea Competition and the Henley Summer Start-Up Boot Camp that have gone on to start a business.

 For 2023, the following eight companies were chosen as the Greenshoots award winners: